unitaryfund/mitiq/docs/source/examples/hamiltonians.md

 ```

 We can now visualize the effect that error mitigation has by running the following code for plotting.
+This produces a plot of expectation value (unmitigated and mitigated) $\langle H \rangle$ vs. noise strength $p$.
+We include the true (noiseless) expectation value on the plot for comparison.

 ```{code-cell} ipython3
 plt.rcParams.update({"font.family": "serif", "font.size": 16})